 Becoming a maestro of logical flow demands practice and perseverance, but the rewards are an enriched writing style and captivated readers.
-As an author, your prime goal is to craft an engaging, stress-free reading journey.
-By mastering logical flow, you're halfway there.
+As an author, your primary goal is to provide an engaging, stress-free reading journey.
+By perfecting logical flow, you’ll be well on your way to achieving that.
 Happy writing!